dai-shi/waku/README.md

 #### Public

 A special `WAKU_PUBLIC_` prefix is required to make an environment variable public and accessible in client components.
-They will be present as cleartext in the production JavaScript bundle sent to users' browsers.
+They will be present as cleartext in the production JavaScript bundle sent to users’ browsers.

 ### Runtime agnostic (recommended)